Jonenbach flood retention basin: A sequence of the construction measures

 The construction work for the retention basin commenced with a groundbreaking ceremony on 2 July 2004.
 The project involved the relocation of a section of approximately 900 meters of Jonentalstraße on the right flank of the valley.
 Additionally, modifications to the course of the Jonenbach stream were necessary.

 Prior to backfilling the dam, a 141-meter-long culvert (1) was built in the central part of the dam to accommodate the Jonenbach.
 This concrete culvert was built in stages of 7.5 meters in length, with an outer diameter of approximately four by five meters.
 This was followed by the spillway (2), also made of concrete, with the almost 17-meter-high, shaft-shaped inlet structure that opens into the culvert.
 The intermediate space below the spillway was underpinned with concrete.
 Finally, the earthen embankment with a dam volume of 123,000 cubic meters was backfilled.
 The fill material for this was supplied in part from the nearby N4 construction site in Knonaueramt.

 During excavation, a highly fissured sandstone layer was unexpectedly discovered in the area of the left abutment.
 This deviation from the original detailed project necessitated additional grouting measures.

-The construction work was undertaken by STRABAG AG and was completed in May 2007.
+The construction work was undertaken by Strabag and was completed in May 2007.
 The project was commissioned by the Construction Directorate of the Canton of Zurich.
 The total cost of the flood retention basin, including the necessary relocation of Jonentalstraße and adaptation work on Aeugsterstraße, amounted to approximately 13 million Swiss francs (approximately 8.5 million euros).
 The structure was officially presented to the public on 24 May 2008.

 Nature conservation considerations

 The basin above the flood retention dam is rarely dammed and only for short periods of time.
 It typically fills and empties within a few hours to a maximum of one day.
 This limited water retention duration ensures that the basin's vegetation remains unaffected.
 However, the construction of a retention basin does disrupt the natural dynamics of the watercourse and sediment transport.
-Over the long term, this can potentially lead to bed erosion downstream and subsequently cause blockages, as well as reduce structural diversity.Investigations of the bedload balance commissioned by the Construction Directorate of the Canton of Zurich in 2014 confirm a permeability of the retention basin in normal years, while large floods can result in a retention of about 100 m³ per event.
+Over the long term, this can potentially lead to bed erosion downstream and subsequently cause blockages, as well as reduce structural diversity.
+Investigations of the bedload balance commissioned by the Construction Directorate of the Canton of Zurich in 2014 confirm a permeability of the retention basin in normal years, while large floods can result in a retention of about 100 m³ per event.

 The lowest area of the basin, located directly in front of the dam wall, is regularly flooded during minor floods.
 Therefore, it was designed as a purely natural area.
 The Mülweiher, a pond in this area, is fed by a weir in the Jonenbach located above the pond.
 Since this weir is not passable for fish and microorganisms, an additional bypass watercourse was created at the weir.
 Furthermore, a fish ladder was installed at the outlet structure of the dam, allowing fish and microorganisms to move upstream in the Jonenbach.